-Plant milk: pick your favourite unflavoured and unsweetened plant milk.
-We use soy milk here but you can substitute with oat milk, pea protein milk, rice milk, etc. as long as they are unsweetened and unflavoured.
+Plant milk: pick your favorite unflavoured and unsweetened plant milk.
+We use soy milk here but you can substitute it with oat milk, pea protein milk, rice milk, etc. as long as they are unsweetened and unflavoured.

 Spice mix: we use garlic powder, sea salt, black pepper, thyme and rosemary.
-It's a simple mix that recalls Italian flavours.
-Feel free to change it up and add your favourite spices.
+It’s a simple mix that recalls Italian flavors.
+Feel free to change it up and add your favorite spices.

 Oil for frying: get an oil that is specifically developed for deep frying so that it can withstand high temperatures.

 Our take on fried foods

 What is important for us to make clear is that frying and deep frying are not healthy ways of cooking food.
 While we love to eat foods that are deep-fried, we only do so in moderation, on special occasions.

 On a day-to-day basis, we eat a whole-foods plant-based diet that is rich in raw fruits and vegetables, legumes, and whole grains, and poor in refined foods like oils and sugar.